Abortion ruling prompts variety of reactions from states

 Background: Iowa allows most abortions until the 20th week of pregnancy, when they’re banned except to save a patient’s life or prevent a substantial and irreversible physical impairment of a major bodily function.
 In 2018, the state Supreme Court declared access to abortion a “fundamental” right under the state constitution, granting stronger protections to abortion rights than the U.S. Constitution.
 The state’s high court, now with a conservative majority, overturned that decision June 17, thus allowing a state law requiring a 24-hour waiting period to go into effect immediately.
 That requirement is being challenged in district court.

-Effect of Supreme Court ruling: Nothing is expected to change immediately in Iowa.
+Effect of Supreme Court ruling: Nothing changed immediately in Iowa.
 The GOP-controlled Legislature has been working to get an amendment on the ballot in 2024 that would declare the state constitution does not grant a right to abortion but, with Roe overturned, Iowa lawmakers can ban abortion without completing that lengthy process.

 What’s next: Now that the Iowa Supreme Court has struck down its 2018 ruling, the state Legislature can convene a special session this summer and pass abortion restrictions.
 Republicans could still move to get the constitutional amendment on a public ballot in 2024.